 4 Signs You Need Custom Software

-For those who take the leap, custom software can be a total game-changer – streamlining workflows, taking care of data migration, and saving time, money, and stress for business owners.
+For those who take the leap, custom software can be a total game-changer.
+Custom software can streamline workflows, take care of data migration, and save time, money, and stress for business owners.

-In this article, we’ll take a look at 4 signs that are really red flags that you need to take the custom route…. as well as why custom software can actually save you cash at the end of the day.
+In this article, we’ll take a look at 4 signs that you need to consider custom software.
+We’ll also discuss why custom software can actually save you cash at the end of the day.

 #1.
 You’re shoehorning tools to meet your needs.